May 14, 2026

 Technical Foundation (10 Items)

 1. Mobile Core Web Vitals score.
 Run PageSpeed Insights.
-Largest Contentful Paint should be under 2.5s on mobile.
+LCP — Largest Contentful Paint, the time the main content takes to appear — should be under 2.5 seconds on mobile, per Google's page experience documentation.

 2. Indexing health.
-Submit your sitemap to Search Console.
-Compare submitted vs indexed.
+Submit your sitemap in Search Console and compare submitted vs indexed.
+A gap here means invisible pages.

 4. Mobile usability.
-No tap target issues, no text smaller than 12px, no horizontal scroll.
+No cramped tap targets, no tiny text, no horizontal scroll.

 7. Canonical tags.
-Each page has a canonical, no chains.
+Each page declares its master copy — one canonical, no chains.

 8. Redirect chains.
-Maximum one hop per redirect.
+One hop maximum per redirect.

-9. 404 error pages.
-Pull from Search Console; fix or redirect each.
+9. 404 errors.
+Pull the list from Search Console; fix or redirect each one.

-10. HTTPS canonical match. www vs non-www, http vs https, trailing slash consistent.
+10. URL consistency. www vs non-www, http vs https, trailing slash — pick one version of each and enforce it.

 Schema and Structured Data (5 Items)

 2. Service schema on each procedure page.
-Includes price range, accepted insurance, areaServed.
+Include areaServed and accepted insurance where it applies.

 5. Review schema with aggregateRating.
-Only if reviews are real and on-page.
+Only if the reviews are real and visible on the page.
+Faking this is a penalty waiting to happen.

 On-Page Optimization (10 Items)

-3. One H1 per page.
-Includes the primary keyword.
+3. One H1 per page, naming the primary topic.

-5. Image alt text on every image.
-Descriptive, not keyword stuffed.
+5. Alt text on every image.
+Descriptive, not keyword-stuffed.

 9. NAP consistency across the site.
-Header, footer, contact page identical.
+Header, footer, and contact page should match to the character.

 Authority and Trust Signals (5 Items)